biometry/PiNNs/README.md

 - pretrained NN (domain adapted) (*DA*)
 - physics embedding NN (*emb*)

 PINNs are evaluated (i) in temporal, spatial and spatio-temporal prediction scenarios (see folder structure) (i) and in data-rich and data-sparse regimes.
-The instructions below will walk you through the code if you want to reproduce our or create your own PINNs. <br/>
+The instructions below will walk you through the code if you want to reproduce our or create your own PINNs.
+Because of heavy ressource use during PiNN development, we strongly recommend you to work on an HPC and submit with bash scripts to your scheduling system during the neural architecture search and also consider it for the model training. <br/>

 The repository is structured as follows:
 - ./src: contains the source code of the model PRELES